bangadang/stackIT/FS25/Dataengineering.md

 - a **IR system/model** to identify relevant (re)sources for a given information need (query)

 ### Information need
-Information need is a desire to locate and obtain information to satisfy a conscious or unconscious need.
-Information needs (conscious or unconscious) are expressed as queries.
+- Information need is a desire to locate and obtain information to satisfy a conscious or unconscious need.
+- Information needs (conscious or unconscious) are expressed as queries.
 - Such queries are usually words/phrases retrieving text information. --> Text information retrieval
 - Most info resources are text based unstructured and big in scale

 ### Text representation in info retrieval

-- **unstructured representation**
+- **Unstructured representation (Bag of Words - BoW)**
-	- text erpresented as bag of words (unordered set of words)
+	- text represented as bag of words (unordered set of words/terms)
 	- syntax, semantics, pragmatics of text are ignored
 		- A query like "Revenue of apple" could retrieve a result like  "Apple pencil did xy." and "Microsofts revenue .."
 	- Is fast and simple and still yields fairly good results and is the standard of IR represenATION
-- **weakly structured representation**
+- **Weakly structured representation**
 	- certain groups of terms receive a weight/ importance, like nouns or named entities and other terms are downgraded or simply ignored like stopwords
 	- uses part of speech tagging or named entity recognition
 	- is more costly as it uses additional preprocessing of the information resurce